fritz-schinkel/quirk-s/README.md

 Confirm the output works by opening out/quirk.html with a web browser.

+# Execution

+For immediate execution you can call currently this url: https://fritzcross.ddnss.de/quirk.htm .

 # Contributors

 - Fritz Schinkel (fritz.schinkel@t-online.de)) - *Fujitsu Germany*